Naples Travel Guide: Top Things To See, Costs, Tips, and How to Plan

 How to get around

-• Walk the Historic Centre; distances are short, but streets are uneven.
+• On foot: Walk the Historic Centre; distances are short, but streets are uneven, so wear good shoes.

-• Metro lines 1 and 2 link many sights; day passes are good value.
+• Metro: Lines 1 and 2 link many sights; day passes are good value for busy days.

-• Taxis and rideshares are useful at night or with luggage; use official stands or apps.
+• Taxis and rideshares: Useful at night or with luggage; use official stands or trusted apps.

-• Ferries connect to Capri, Ischia, and Sorrento from Molo Beverello.
+• Ferries: Connect to Capri, Ischia, and Sorrento from Molo Beverello.
+Check times the day before in shoulder seasons.

 Best time to go

-• April–June and September–October: Best mix of weather and crowds.
+• April–June and September–October: Best mix of weather and crowds, good for outdoor sightseeing and day trips.

-• July–August: Hot and busy; plan early starts and siestas.
+• July–August: Hot and busy; plan early starts, siestas, and evenings by the water.

-• November–March: Cooler, fewer crowds, shorter hours; good for museums and food.
+• November–March: Cooler, fewer crowds, shorter hours; great for museums, food, and lower prices.

 FAQs